-Fishery removals of whiting in Division VIIa are included in the stock assessment process and the stock is considered, in its most recent assessment, to have a biomass below limit reference point.
+Fishery removals of whiting in Subarea IV and Division VII d are included in the stock assessment process and the stock is considered, in its most recent assessment, to have a biomass above the limit reference point.
+This stock passes clause C.